TimeFrame

 start_date: date

-The first date in the simulation.
+The first date in the time frame.

 duration_days: int